autopi-io/documentation/docs/getting_started/api/index.md

 when authenticating.
 In the picture above you can see there is a green 'Authorize' button which you need to press.
 This is where you'll be pasting your token.

-It is possible to authenticate using two different tokens.
+It is possible to authenticate using two different tokens or sending the request manually using Postman (or similar).

-### API Tokens
+### 1. API Tokens

-It is specifically made for users who want to make requests to the API, and is the recommended way to make authenticated requests to the API.

-To use the token, send an authorization header like this, in all requests:
+Authentication should be done with the API tokens.
+These tokens can be generated in the account page.
+The expire date is optional.
+The tokens can then be used in external systems to authenticate the requests.
+To use the token, you simply set the Authorization header to the following value, when sending HTTP requests to the API:

 ```
 Authorization: APIToken YOUR_TOKEN